Justinsst/prometheus-external-targets/README.md

 # External-targets

-Allow prometheus targets outside of a cluster to be scraped by hostname instead of IP address.
+Allow a Kubernetes Prometheus instance to scrape targets external to the cluster by hostname instead of IP address.

 This Helm chart allows you to define a list of hostnames to scrape and the IP address in the Endpoint resource object will be updated dynamically via a DNS lookup.
-This avoids having to manually create an Endpoint resource with a list of IP address.
+This avoids having to manually create an Endpoint resource with a list of IP addresses.

 ## Getting Started